James-Wirth/hot-jupiter/README.md

 ### Quickstart

-The DynamicPlummer class initializes a simple time-interpolated Plummer model for a globular cluster with specified parameters.
+The DynamicPlummer class is a simple time-interpolated Plummer model for a globular cluster.
 For example, for the 47 Tuc cluster (following Giersz & Heggie, 2011), we can set up a 12 Gyr-evolved instance as follows:

 ```python
 from hjmodel.cluster import DynamicPlummer